paulouseph/sentra-iiot/README.md

 Threat detection for industrial IoT networks, trained on the Edge-IIoTset corpus.
 A FastAPI service classifies network flows into fifteen attack classes, explains each verdict in plain English, and serves an analyst console that updates live over a WebSocket.

-This is a rebuild of the v1 prototype.
-Section [What changed](#what-changed-from-v1) lists what moved and why.

 ## Quick start